A successful player and coach at every level, Lagana returned home to take the reins of the Green Terror women’s soccer program in 2012.

 She immediately made an impact on the program, leading the team to a 4-0 start for the first time since 2000.
 Her 2012 squad finished with seven wins – the most since 2006.

-In 2013, she took the program to new heights with the first Centennial Conference tournament appearance.
-Her squad also earned an ECAC South tournament bid, finishing the season 13-6-1 for the program’s first winning season since 2004 to earn conference and NSCAA regional Coach of the Year honors.
+She has led the program to new heights in each of her seasons at the helm.
+In 2013, she guided the squad to its first CC tournament appearance.
+Her squad also earned an ECAC South tournament bid, finishing the season 13-6-1 for the program’s first winning season since 2004.
+In 2014, Lagana led the Green Terror to the ECAC South tournament final.
+In 2015, it was the CC semifinals and first NCAA tournament berth.

 A Sykesville, Md., native, Lagana graduated as Class Valedictorian from South Carroll High School in 2000.
 Following graduation, she played soccer and lacrosse at Bridgewater.

-She holds her NSCAA Premier Diploma and has been asked to joins the NSCAA as an associate staff member.
+She holds her NSCAA Premier Diploma and is part of the NSCAA State coaching staff.

 Lagana graduated from Bridgewater in 2004 with a bachelor of arts in communication studies.
 She earned her masters of science in kinesiology and recreation studies with concentrations in athletic administration and coaching from James Madison in Dec.
 2006.